 Natural Remedies for UTIs in Dogs

 As pet owners, we want to make sure that our dogs are as happy and healthy as they can be.
 That’s why it’s essential to pick up any medical problems quickly and treat them accordingly.
-If you have been unlucky enough to experience a urinary tract infection (UTI), you’ll know just how uncomfortable and painful they can be.
+If you have been unlucky enough to experience a urinary tract infection (UTI), you’ll know just how uncomfortable and painful it can be.

 What Is a UTI?

-Different organisms (such as Escherichia coli bacteria or an overgrowth of fungal yeast) cause these infections when they travel from the urethra to the bladder.
+Different organisms (such as Escherichia coli bacteria or an overgrowth of fungal yeast) cause these infections when they travel from the urethra back into the bladder.
 In more extreme cases, they can impact the kidneys.
 Just like they can happen to humans, they can also occur in our four-legged friends.
 In fact, UTIs in dogs are pretty common.